-Additionally, for Ameren Illinois, as a refinement to the approach taken in the 2017 Plan, for the 2019-2020 delivery year, the IPA recommends procuring 50% of its forecasted capacity requirements in bilateral transactions and the remaining balance through the MISO PRA.4 The IPA will defer a decision for the 2020-2021 planning year until next year's Plan.
-For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that forecasted capacity requirements be secured by ComEd through the PJM Reliability Pricing Model process.
-Consistent with the approach taken in the 2017 Plan, the IPA recommends that MidAmerican's forecasted capacity deficit be secured by MidAmerican through the annual MISO PRA.5
+Starting withAdditionally, for Ameren Illinois, as a refinement to the approach taken in the 2017 Plan, for the 2019-2020 delivery year, the IPA proposes that capacity be procured by Ameren Illinois entirely recommends procuring 50% of its forecasted capacity requirements in bilateral transactions and the remaining balance through the MISO PRA.4 The IPA will defer a decision for the 2020-2021 planning year until next year's Plan.
+For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that forecast forecasted capacity requirements be secured by ComEd through the PJM Reliability Pricing Model and Capacity Performance processes process.
+Consistent with the approach taken in the 2017 Plan, the IPA recommends that MidAmerican's forecast forecasted capacity deficit be secured by MidAmerican through the annual MISO PRA.5